project-chip/matter.js/docs/MIGRATION_GUIDE_08.md

 ```

 **IMPORTANT**
-Please note that attribute change events can __not__ be added before the part is added to te node!
+Please note that attribute change events can __not__ be added before the part is added to the node!

 #### Provide cluster properties/defaults with creation
-Each Device type has mandatory clusters that are added by default automatically and use their default values as define dby the Matter specification.
+Each Device type has mandatory clusters that are added by default automatically and use their default values as defined by the Matter specification.
 To override these defaults you can add them as configuration when adding the node:

 ```javascript
 const part = await serverNode.add(OnOffLightDevice, {